Skip to main content

 useStoreReducer(instance)

-Hook that returns a tuple containing the store state and dispatch functions, similar to useReducer.
+Hook that returns a tuple containing the store state and setStore functions.

 Provider